- is it wise to quit my job to prepare for the CAT?

 IT CONSULTING roles for example again typically go to those with 2 plus years of experience in software.

 Recruiters from new sectors such as e-commerce from firms such as Amazon also tend to look at candidates with a certain amount of work experience, usually IT or Analytics or technology.

 General management firms such as Tata Administrative Services(TAS) and the Aditya Birla Group (ABG) also prefer people with work experience but they also take in freshers.

-For Finance your graduation discipline, brand of graduation college and professional certifications such as CA, CFA, FRM matter way more than work experience.
+For Finance your graduation discipline, the brand of the college you graduated from, and professional certifications such as CA, CFA, FRM matter way more than work experience.
 So if you are a Commerce Grad from a top-tier graduation college looking to build a career in Finance, work experience is not a must unless it is relevant.

 Overall just to put things in perspective, about 30-40 percent of students in top b-schools are freshers.

 How many months of work-ex makes it safe to quit?

 So by now, it will be clear that quitting will not affect your chances if you do it after finishing 2 years of working, I would say around 24 months is maybe the ideal amount of work experience to have to go into an Indian b-school.